sercankulcu/sercankulcu.github.io/_fun/animal-instinct.md

    - fear
 ---

-There are moments when life changes without warning.

-You can be sitting somewhere, doing something ordinary, drinking tea, thinking about nothing important, and suddenly a fear enters your mind.
-Nothing around you has changed, but inside you something has moved.
-The world feels less safe than it did a few seconds ago.
+One night I was watching my child sleep.

+Nothing was wrong.
+The room was quiet.
+They were completely fine.
+Still, a fear arrived — quiet and specific, the kind that does not correspond to any actual danger but arrives anyway.

+I wanted to stay in the doorway indefinitely.

-*Animal Instinct* makes me think about that kind of fear.
+*Animal Instinct* is about that kind of love.

-It is strange how loving someone can make you stronger and more frightened at the same time.
-Before they become important to you, the world has fewer ways to hurt you.
-Then one person arrives, and suddenly their safety matters as much as your own.

-Maybe even more.

-I understood this much better after becoming a father.

-Before children, I thought protection was mostly a practical idea.
-You keep someone away from danger.
-You make sensible decisions.
-You try to prevent bad things from happening.
+Before children, I understood protection mostly as a practical idea.
+Keep someone away from danger.
+Make sensible decisions.
+Intervene when necessary.

-Then you have a child and discover that protection is not completely rational.

-Sometimes you look at them when they are sleeping and feel an unexpected fear.
-They are perfectly safe.
-Nothing is wrong.
-Still, your mind quietly begins creating disasters that do not exist.

-You want to stop all of them.

-You cannot.

-That is one of the difficult lessons of being a parent.
+Then you have a child, and you discover that protection is not predominantly rational.
+It is a reflex that precedes thought.
+It comes before you have time to decide whether it is appropriate or useful.
+If something happens, you move.
+If they are afraid, you become calm — not by deciding to, but because something arranges itself inside you and takes the role.

+The difficult lesson arrives later.

 You can hold a small hand while crossing the street.
 You can check the doors at night.
-You can give advice, solve problems and try to create a safe home.
-But eventually you understand that you cannot control reality.

-The world will reach the people you love.

-They will be disappointed.
-They will fail at something.
-Somebody will hurt them.
-They will make decisions you would not make.
-One day they will walk through a door without your hand in theirs.

-Knowing this does not stop the instinct to protect them.

-Perhaps that is why the word "instinct" fits so well.

-There is a kind of love that arrives before thought.
-You do not calculate it.
-You do not decide whether it is reasonable.
-Your body seems to understand it before your mind does.

-If something happens, you move.

-If they are afraid, you become calm.

-If somebody threatens them, a different version of you appears.

-I think most parents eventually meet that version of themselves.

-The song also reminds me that love creates doubt.
-When something matters deeply, certainty becomes difficult.
-You begin asking questions you cannot answer.
-Am I doing enough?
-Am I protecting too much?
-Should I help, or should I let them learn alone?

-There is no perfect answer.

-Sometimes protecting somebody also means allowing them to experience the world without you.

-That may be the hardest part.

-When children are small, holding their hand is easy.
-Years later, love asks for something more difficult: knowing when to let go.
+You can be present and careful.
+But at some point you understand with complete clarity that the world does not care about your intentions.
+It will reach the people you love regardless.
+Illness, timing, other people's choices, plain bad luck.

+You cannot stand between a person and everything.

+What you can do becomes very specific.

+You can give advice when it is wanted.
+You can be present when it is needed.
+You can show, through ordinary behavior repeated over years, what you believe about how to live.
+You can tell the truth, even when a reassuring version of it would be easier.

+And then — the part nobody explains clearly in advance — you let them go.

 Not because you care less.
 Because you trust them more.

-I suppose this instinct never really disappears.
-The form changes, but the feeling remains.
-A child grows taller, becomes independent, develops a life you cannot completely see, and still some part of you remembers the small hand.

-Maybe that is what I hear in *Animal Instinct*.
+The instinct does not disappear when children become adults.
+It only changes form.
+Becomes quieter.
+Becomes the habit of thinking of someone during the ordinary part of the day, of checking a phone at a particular hour, of hoping without being sure what you are hoping for.

+Love made portable.

+That may be what I hear most in the song: not the fear itself, but the love that makes the fear make sense.
+If something did not matter, there would be nothing to lose.
+Vulnerability is not a weakness that arrived alongside love.
+It is the same thing, in a different light.

 Love is beautiful partly because it gives us something worth protecting.